designmynight/designmynight-developers/hugo/content/epos-crm-integrations/Zonal-EPOS-Integration/index.md

 * Push bookings ASAP: If set, will push valid bookings to the EPOS as soon as they are created.
 Otherwise, bookings will be sent on the morning of the booking date.

+* Push all future bookings with payments already on Collins.
+If your venue has already been using Collins Pay, you should let us know whether your team has been manually adding payments to your tills.
+If so, we can set a minimum deposit date for when the integration goes live (to avoid duplicates on your tills).

+This would mean that any bookings with deposits already added (but not necessarily received yet) on Collins, before the integration goes live, that get updated, **will not** push to the till.

+For example: the integration goes live on 1st December (and the minimum deposit date is set to 1st December)

+If you already have a payment request for a booking on 30th November but the payment is not received until 2nd December.
+This deposit **will not** be pushed to your tills (as the payment was added before the minimum deposit date).

+Only any payments added after 1st December will ever be considered valid to be pushed to the till.

+If you have not been manually adding payments on your tills (eg if you are changing till systems), we can push **all** future bookings with deposits to your tills.

 **_Please note:_** depending on our tech roadmap, it can take our tech team up to two weeks to set up this integration.

 ## Checking that the Collins/Zonal Integration is set up correctly